ZYXALAG/ZYXALAG/README.md

-📚 I'm currently in the first year of a BTS SIO at ICOF 🌱 I’m currently learning laravel
+📚 I'm currently in the first year of a BTS SIO at ICOF \n 🌱 I’m currently learning laravel

 ## 🌐 Socials: